RedHatInsights/uhc-auth-proxy/README.md

    member of.
 4. The auth proxy requests organization details for the found organization_id.
-5. Assuming everything above works, an identification document is returned that looks something like this:
+5. Assuming everything above works, an identification document is returned.

+An identification document should look something like this:

     {
          "account_number": "123456",
          "type": "system",
          "internal": {
              "org_id": "1234567"
          }
     }

 ## Integration with current API broker